SamuelHao/DriveSafe-Backend/README.md

 ## Features
 DriveSafe allows users to explore collision and traffic volume data regarding intesections in Vancouver B.C.
-Some examples of the features are listed below
+Some examples of the features are listed below:
 1. View the most dangerous intersections
 2. Report a collision at an intersection
+3. Visualize all collisions
+4. Compare two intersections

 ## Data
 1. [An open source collision information dataset](https://public.tableau.com/profile/icbc#!/vizhome/LowerMainlandCrashes/LMDashboard)